-NYHA: New York Heart Association, WAC: Wholesale Acquisition Costs \Based on tafamidis pricing
+NYHA: New York Heart Association, WAC: Wholesale Acquisition Costs

-Tables 4.5 present the probability of transthyretin stabilizing agents being cost-effective at common thresholds of \$50,000, \$100,000, and \$150,000 per QALY.
-Using tafamidis pricing, none of the 1,000 iterations within the probabilistic sensitivity analysis resulted in incremental cost-effectiveness ratios at or below these commonly used thresholds.
+Tables 4.5 present the probability of transthyretin stabilizing agents being cost-effective at common thresholds of \$50,000, \$100,000, and \$150,000 per QALY and evLY gained, respectively.
+At the input price for the interventions, none of the 1,000 iterations within the probabilistic sensitivity analysis resulted in incremental cost-effectiveness ratios beneath these commonly used thresholds.
 The cost-effectiveness plane and acceptability curve are presented in the supplement.